awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-api-test-invoke-url.md

 curl -X GET https://01234567ab.execute-api.us-west-2.amazonaws.com/test/pets/2
 ```

-## Accessing your private API using AWS Direct Connect<a name="w117aac17b9c32c26c13"></a>
+## Accessing your private API using AWS Direct Connect<a name="w124aac17b9c32c26c13"></a>

 You can also use AWS Direct Connect to establish a dedicated private connection from an on\-premises network to Amazon VPC and access your private API endpoint over that connection by using public DNS names\.

-You cannot use private DNS names to access your private API from an on\-premises network\.
+You can also use private DNS names to access your private API from an on\-premises network by setting up an Amazon Route 53 Resolver inbound endpoint and forwarding it all DNS queries of the private DNS from your remote network\.
+For more information, see [Forwarding inbound DNS queries to your VPCs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-forwarding-inbound-queries.html) in the *Amazon Route 53 Developer Guide*\.

 ## Accessing your private API using a Route53 alias<a name="apigateway-private-api-route53-alias"></a>